Do lip fillers hurt?

 After the treatment

 After the treatment is complete, your injector will clean the area and apply ice if required, to help minimise any swelling.

 You will be provided with aftercare instructions and your injector will schedule a follow up appointment to check on your progress, and assess whether more filler is needed to achieve your desired outcome.

 How to care for your lips after filler

 After you’ve had your filler treatment and admired the results, you should use an ice pack on your lips.
 This will reduce any likelihood of swelling.
 We also suggest you avoid strenuous exercise and UV exposure for at least 48 hours after your treatment.
 If your lips feel dry, we suggest you use a lip balm.

 PCA Peptide Lip Therapy is an ideal hydrating treatment.
 The shea butter keeps your lips soft while the peptide stimulates collagen production to reduce the appearance of fine lines.

 What will your lips look like after lip injections?

-The Victorian Cosmetic Institute can also help add volume to the corners of your mouth.
+We can also help add volume to the corners of your mouth.
 During the ageing process this area loses volume, resulting in a downward turned mouth.
 Enhancing this area with dermal fillers will help your lips turn upwards so you appear happier and more youthful.